cloudevents/spec/cloudevents/extensions/severity.md

 - Description: Numerical representation of the event severity (also known as log level number), normalized to values described in this document.

-  Severity of all values MUST be numerically ascending from least-saver to most-saver.
-An event with a lower numerical value (such as a debug event) MUST be of less sever than an event with  a higher numerical value (such as an error event).
+  Severity of all values MUST be numerically ascending from least-severe to most-severe.
+An event with a lower numerical value (such as a debug event) MUST be less severe than an event with a higher numerical value (such as an error event).

   See OpenTelemetry for [exact severity number meanings](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#field-severitynumber)